 Agility in operations

-The challenges for CIOs and CTOs are vast, but each type of organization has their own strengths that can be leveraged whether that’s being small and nimble or having a large asset base that allows them to build up their capabilities at scale.
-Digital transformation is up and running and it’s probably the best opportunity IT has ever had to make their mark on the business.
+The challenges for CIOs and CTOs are vast, but each type of organization has its own strengths that can be leveraged whether that’s being small and nimble or having a large asset base that allows them to build up their capabilities at scale.
+Digital transformation is up and running and it’s probably the best opportunity IT has ever had to make their mark on the business and improve the overall customer experience.